 - Over the counter NSAIDS like ibuprofen can help reduce pain and swelling

-Some chiropractic patients feel immediate relief from pinched nerve neck pain.
-As you may know, chiropractors are trained to adjust your body so the ligaments, tendons, and bones find their rightful places which means they’re no longer pinching your nerves.
+Some chiropractic patients feel immediate relief from pinched nerve neck pain after one session.
+As you may know, chiropractors are trained to adjust your body so the ligaments, tendons, and bones find their rightful places, which means they’re no longer pinching your nerves.

-At McQuaite Chiropractic in Doylestown, Dr. Jeff McQuaite will xray you to find the source of the pain and help you map out a treatment plan.
+At McQuaite Chiropractic in Doylestown, Dr. Jeff McQuaite will x-ray you to find the source of your neck pain and help you map out a treatment plan.
 You deserve to feel better.